 Beyond completing a degree in nursing, you’ll need to pass the National Council Licensure Examination-Registered Nurse (NCLEX-RN) to receive your nursing license.

-This test assesses your ability to deal with a wide range of patients and situations (not just infants and children).
+This test assesses your ability to deal with a wide range of patients and situations (not just newborn babies and children).
 It consists of 75-265 questions, and you must answer at least 75% accurately to pass the exam.

 Are you wondering how to study for NCLEX exam?